 After Laura Goff had become widowed in 1930, her grandchildren took turns staying in the house with her.
 Doris had felt pampered by Grandmother’s pale pancakes, made with white flour, and white sugar syrup.
 Her own mother always made pancakes from graham flour and syrup from brown sugar.

-The first time Doris had ever been out of the state of Iowa, she got to spend two weeks in Omaha with Grandmother the summer of 1936.
-She had just finished high school.
-Grandmother was in the process of moving to a home of her own on Mary Street.
+Doris did go to a business school one semester, until money ran out.
+She went to work as a waitress.
+The summer of 1939, she spent two weeks in Omaha with Grandmother, who was in the process of moving to a home of her own on Mary Street.
 She needed to buy curtains and dishes and other furnishings.

 Grandmother and Doris rode the bus downtown to the big Brandeis department store.
 They shopped in the bargain basement.
 Doris had never been to such a lovely store before, and the best party was looking at all the different patterns of china.

 Grandmother asked her which pattern she liked best.
 The blue one.
-Grandmother said that’s the one she liked, too.
+That’s the one she liked, too.
 After she paid for them, they headed for the soda fountain for a treat.
 Grandmother always liked a strawberry “sodie,” as she called them, even into her older years.

 After Grandma Wilson was widowed after World War II, she and her mother moved together to a new house at 505 N. 4th Street in Guthrie Center, Iowa.
 They’d both lived in and around Guthrie Center for several years, and already knew people there.
 Grandmother Goff brought those blue rimmed dishes with her from Omaha.